SchoolofArtsGent/Pirate-Radius/README.md

 * An SD card for the Pi.
 * A powersupply for the Pi.
 * An ethernet cable and working internet connection.
 (Only needed during installation.)
 * A USB wifi dongle with support for access point mode.
 See http://elinux.org/RPi_USB_Wi-Fi_Adapters.
 We used this one: http://www.dhgate.com/product/150m-usb-wifi-wireless-network-card-lan-adapter/138478687.html.
+We also tested the TP LINK TL-WN821N v4 (ID 0bda:8178, chipset RTL8192CU) and it works with a small modification.
+See  http://www.tp-link.com/en/products/details/cat-11_TL-WN821N.html.
 * A 20cm piece of electric wire, for the antenna.
 * An FM radio for listening.
 * A nice enclosure.
 We built a birdhouse.

 Not strictly needed, but makes installing easier: a screen with HDMI cable, and a USB keyboard and mouse.

 ## Preparing the Pi